YodeZage/angular-playground/README.md

 </p>

 <p align="center">
-  The Angular playground is the project to test and learn Angular new features and design idea
+  The Angular playground is the project to testing and learning Angular new features and design ideas
 </p>

 <hr>